Package 'geobounds'

 • boundaryType: The type of boundary.

-• boundaryCanonical: The canonical name of a given boundary.
+• boundaryCanonical: The canonical name of the boundary.

 • boundarySource: A comma-separated list of the primary sources for the boundary.

-• boundaryLicense: The original license under which the primary source released the dataset.
+• boundaryLicense: The original license under which the primary source released the boundary data.

 • licenseDetail: Any notes regarding the license.